thisispete/carole/docs/decisions-summary.md

 ## Development Philosophy & Approach

+### 🚫 **Never Fake Responses - Authenticity First**

+**Core Principle**: The AI assistant must NEVER generate fake, simulated, or misleading responses

+**Key Guidelines**:

+- ✅ **Real Actions Only**: If AI claims to do something, it must actually do it
+- ✅ **Honest Uncertainty**: When confidence is low, ask for clarification instead of pretending
+- ✅ **Actual Data**: All responses must be based on real user data and actual tool results
+- ✅ **No Placeholders**: Never use fake data, mock responses, or simulated actions
+- ✅ **Clear Communication**: Always be transparent about what actions were or weren't taken

+**Examples**:

+- ❌ "I've created that task for you!" (when task wasn't actually created)
+- ✅ "I think you want to create a task!
+Can you give me more details?"
+- ❌ Using mock data or fake tool results in any mode
+- ✅ Using real database queries and actual tool execution results

+**Why This Matters**: Trust is fundamental.
+Users must be able to rely on the AI's claims about actions taken and data provided.

 ### 📋 **Document-Driven Development**

 - **Philosophy**: Use comprehensive documentation as "north star" for all decisions